-(85) A request for a review of an investigation will only be considered on the grounds of procedural fairness.
-A review will consider the procedures and processes used by the Panel in conducting the investigation in order to affirm, or not, the outcome of the investigation.

-(86) A request for a review of the investigation must be lodged by the respondent or the complainant with the RIO within 20 days of notification of the outcome of the investigation.

-(87) The request for a review should be sent to researchmisconduct@cdu.edu.au and clearly outline the procedural fairness grounds relied upon, including any supporting material or documentation.

-(88) Requests for review will be directed by the RIO to an appropriate RO within twenty working days of receiving the request for review from the respondent or the complainant.
-The RO should not have a conflict of interest in relation to the complaint and must not be from the same faculty as the respondent.
-Conflicts of interest must be managed in accordance with the Conflicts of Interest Policy and Conflicts of Interest Procedure.

-(89) The RO will undertake a review in accordance with the Code, the Guide and the University's policies, procedures, and internal processes.
+- (85) A request for a review of an investigation will only be considered on the grounds of procedural fairness.
+A review will consider the procedures and processes used by the Panel in conducting the investigation in order to affirm, or not, the outcome of the investigation. - (86) A request for a review of the investigation must be lodged by the respondent or the complainant with the RIO within ten (10) working days of notification of the outcome of the investigation. - (87) The request for a review should be sent to researchintegrity@cdu.edu.au and clearly outline the procedural fairness grounds relied upon, including any supporting material or documentation. - (88) The RIO will assess the request for review and appoint an RO if the request fulfills the following criteria: - a.
+Submission by a complainant or respondent of an investigation under this procedure; - b.
+Receipt by the RIO within ten (10) working days of the notification of the outcome of the investigation; - c.
+The request is based on the grounds of alleged procedural fairness deficiencies; and - d.
+Provision of sufficient evidence of the alleged procedural fairness deficiencies. - (89) If the request for a review does not fulfill these criteria, the RIO will not appoint an RO and will advise the applicant why a review will not be undertaken.
+The RIO will advise the applicant that they may seek external review by the Australian Research Integrity Committee (ARIC). - (90) Requests for review, which fulfil all of the above criteria, will be directed by the RIO to an appropriate RO within twenty (20) working days of receiving the request for review from the respondent or the complainant.
+The RO should not have a conflict of interest in relation to the complaint and must not be from the same Faculty as the respondent.
+Conflicts of interest must be managed in accordance with the Conflicts of Interest Policy and Conflicts of Interest Policy. - (91) The RO will undertake a review in accordance with the Code, the Guide and the University's policies and procedures.

-(90) The RO will consider the procedures and processes used by the Panel in conducting the investigation itself in order to affirm, or not, the related findings of fact and recommendations arising out of the investigation.
-Where necessary, the RO will seek further clarification of the procedures and processes used by the Panel in conducting the investigation itself.

-(91) Upon completion of the review, the RO will determine whether the conduct of the investigation aligned with institutional processes, the Code and the Guide, and the principles of procedural fairness.

-(92) Notice of the review determination must be provided to the respondent which advises:

-- a. a statement of reasons for the determination; - b. that the determination is final and conclusive, and may not be the subject of a further review within the University;

-- c. a website link to the relevant University policy and procedures; and - d. that if not satisfied with the result or the conduct of the Appeals process as described, respondents and complainants may additionally seek external review by the Australian Research Integrity Committee (ARIC) or other appropriate external bodies or agencies.

-(93) Interested third parties may not request a review from the RIO but they may seek external review by ARIC or other appropriate external bodies or agencies.
+- (92) The RO will consider the procedures and processes used by the Panel in conducting the investigation itself in order to affirm, or not, the related findings of fact and recommendations arising out of the investigation.
+Where necessary, the RO will seek further clarification of the procedures and processes used by the Panel in conducting the investigation itself. - (93) Upon completion of the review, the RO will determine whether the conduct of the investigation aligned with institutional processes, the Code and the Guide, and the principles of procedural fairness. - (94) Notice of the review determination must be provided to the applicant, advising: - a. a statement of reasons for the determination; - b. that the determination is final and conclusive, and may not be the subject of a further review within the University; - c. a website link to the relevant University policy and procedures; and - d. that if not satisfied with the result or the conduct of the appeals process as described, respondents and complainants may additionally seek external review by the ARIC or other appropriate external bodies or agencies. - (95) Interested third parties may not request a review from the RIO but they may seek external review by ARIC or other appropriate external bodies or agencies.